 Accidental Hero: In the episode "Labour Day", it is shown that Herry was the one who completed a few of the 12 labors of Hercules.
 Hercules merely showed up in time for the masses to give him the credit.

-Because Destiny Says So: The first thing Cronus does after breaking out of Tartarus is walk up to the Oracle and ask; "What, if anything, can stop me?"
-For an answer, he is shown images of the seven teens.
+Because Destiny Says So: The first thing Cronus does after breaking out of Tartarus is to walk up to the Oracle and ask; "What, if anything, can stop me?"
+For an answer, he is shown images of the seven teens, and he promptly gets to work trying to destroy them.
 This is the main reason the Olympian gods recruit them in the first place.

 Dangerously Genre Savvy: The first thing Cronus does after escaping Tartarus is go to the Oracle to find out if there is anyone who can stop him, completely averting Nothing Can Stop Us Now.
-He then proceeds to target who he thinks is the weakest link, Neil, and almost downright wins.
-Throughout the rest of the series, Cronus will prove Genre Savvy, which is what makes him so dangerous, even when his titanic ego sometimes becomes his undoing.
+He then proceeds to target the one he thinks is the weakest link, Neil, and almost downright wins.
+Throughout the rest of the series, Cronus will prove to be extremely Genre Savvy, which is what makes him so dangerous, even when his titanic ego sometimes becomes his undoing.

-Heroes Want Redheads: Two examples actually.
-Theresa and Jay and Archie and Atlanta.
-Special mention to the fact that they're all heroes.
-And if you count Atlanta and Pan, that's actually three.
+Heroes Want Redheads: The show has two examples - Jay toward Theresa, and Archie toward Atlanta.
+Special mention goes to the fact that all four are heroes.

 He Who Fights Monsters: Theresa comes to hate the gods and goes about stealing their powers and turning them mortal, thus effectively becoming a god herself.
 Lampshaded by Zeus in their battle in order to bring her back to her senses.